Ask for More Than Bayes Optimal: A Theory of Indecisions for Selective Hypothesis Testing: Simulations

-We present our finite-sample calibration algorithms for binary classification and hypothesis testing, as detailed in Sections \ref{sec:binary_calib} and \ref{sec:np_calib}.
-These algorithms calibrate classifiers that estimate the regression function $\eta$, enabling control over error rates or type \Romannum{1} / type \Romannum{2} errors, as implemented in Algorithms \ref{Binary_Class_Calib:alg} and \ref{NP_Indec_Calib:alg}.
-Each simulation uses $1,000$ training, calibration, and test samples drawn from a balanced Gaussian mixture with unit variance.
-The separation $\Delta = | \mu_1 - \mu_2 | / 2$ reflects task difficulty: smaller $\Delta$ increases classification challenge.
-For each $\Delta$, results are averaged over $1,000$ simulations.
+We investigate the performance of the calibration algorithms for binary classification and hypothesis testing detailed in Sections~\ref{sec:binary_calib} and~\ref{sec:np_calib}.
+These algorithms calibrate classifiers that estimate the regression function $\eta$, empirically targeting selective error rates in binary classification and Type~I and Type~II errors in hypothesis testing, as implemented in Algorithms~\ref{Binary_Class_Calib:alg} and~\ref{NP_Indec_Calib:alg}.

-The top row of Figure \ref{fig:combined_sim_plots} evaluates Algorithm \ref{Binary_Class_Calib:alg} at the target error level $\alpha = 10\%$.
-The left plot compares our method (green / triangle), using GAM \citep{Hastie2017}, to the oracle classifier (black / dashed) that knows the true $\eta$.
-Both control error rates across all $\Delta$, with the oracle achieving exact control.
-As $\Delta$ increases, our method becomes conservative, and the right plot shows its indecision rate closely matches the oracle’s.

-For hypothesis testing, Algorithm \ref{NP_Indec_Calib:alg} requires estimating both error types.
-We first use the Neyman-Pearson (NP) Classification Umbrella Algorithm to control type \Romannum{1} error, implemented via the \texttt{nproc} package in \textsf{R} \citep{Tong_18}, and then apply indecisions to control type \Romannum{2} error.
-The second row of Figure \ref{fig:combined_sim_plots} compares three methods: (1) NP-classifier (orange / circle), which controls only type \Romannum{1} error; (2) our method (green / triangle), which controls both error types using selective inference; and (3) the Bayes optimal classifier (blue / square), which minimizes overall error without indecisions.
-All methods use LDA \citep{Hastie2017} to estimate $\eta$ .
-We target $\alpha_1 = \alpha_2 = 0.1$.

-We plot the overall, type \Romannum{1}, and type \Romannum{2} error rates across $\Delta$.
-Our method consistently outperforms the NP-classifier in overall and type \Romannum{2} error.
-In some cases, it even surpasses the Bayes classifier, as shown by the green shaded region falling below the oracle.
-The rightmost plot shows the optimal indecision mass $\gamma$ needed to control both error types.
-As $\Delta$ increases, $\gamma$ rapidly declines, aligning with the regime where the Bayes classifier also meets error constraints.
-Finally, we note that in this simulation setting, the use of indecisions almost always leads to a reduction in the classifier’s type \Romannum{2} error rate compared to the baseline NP-classifier.
-Therefore, even if a practitioner is uncertain about selecting the optimal value of $\gamma$ for their specific application, they can expect a decrease in type \Romannum{2} error and consequently, a reduction in the risk associated with definitive decisions.
+We consider two simulation settings.
+Simulation~1 uses $1{,}000$ training, calibration, and test observations drawn from a balanced Gaussian mixture with common variance $1$.
+The separation parameter is $\Delta = |\mu_1 - \mu_2|/2$, where smaller values of $\Delta$ correspond to lower-signal problems and $\Delta = 0$ implies that the two classes are indistinguishable.
+Simulation~2 uses $1{,}000$ training, calibration, and test observations drawn from a two-dimensional diamond data-generating mechanism whose Bayes decision boundary is diamond-shaped.
+We index this setting by $\Delta'$, with larger values of $\Delta'$ producing sharper class separation around the nonlinear boundary.
+For each value of $\Delta$ or $\Delta'$, results are averaged over $1{,}000$ Monte Carlo repetitions.